vikramkannav/HeartRate/source/includes/_introduction.md

 A user can visit another user profile.

-A user gets notification if a user posts those he follow.
+A user gets a notification if a user follows this user.

 A user can like or unlike.